 The Company carries out stress and scenario testing as part of the ORSA process which includes stress testing for the material underwriting risks.
-The results of this analysis showed that the most material impact on the SCR cover was in the lapse down and expense stresses.
-Lapse down also significantly affects the Present Value of Future Profits (PVFP), and the net solvency effect remains acceptable.
-Expense risks are controlled through management focus on cost control, and longer term strategies to seek efficiencies across the Utmost International Group of Companies.
-Sensitivity to expense shock is shown in the table in Section C.2.3.
+The results of this analysis showed that the most material impact on the SCR cover was in the lapse and expense stresses.
+A reduction in lapse rates would reduce the Present Value of Future Profits (PVFP) as a result of modelling persistent but low value policies further into the future.
+In the extreme, this could lead to insolvency, but in reality the Company actively manages its low value policies to mitigate this risk.
+Expense risks are controlled through management focus on cost control, and longer term strategies to seek efficiencies across the Utmost Group.
+Sensitivity to expense shock is covered further in Section C.2.3.